-Selecting the right savings vehicle may not always seem straightforward, as there are many factors that come into play when you are building a retirement plan — such as your current age, income level and ideal tax optimization strategy.
-Here are some common retirement plans and criteria to consider as you think about what might meet your long-term needs in retirement.
+Selecting the right savings vehicle is not always straightforward.
+Many factors come into play when you are building a retirement plan: your current age, income level and ideal tax-optimization strategy.
+Here are some common retirement plans and criteria to consider.

-Tip: There are also free online tools available to help you analyze your retirement plan.
-A good place to start is with Personal Capital’s Retirement Planner, which will help you assess your retirement readiness and identify areas you could make improvements.
+Tip: Free personal finance tools can help you analyze your retirement plan.
+A good place to start is with Personal Capital’s Retirement Planner, which will help you assess your retirement readiness and identify areas for improvement.

 One of the most popular and widely known investment tools, the 401k, is an employer-sponsored retirement plan that lets you save for retirement in a tax-sheltered manner.

-- Employers may offer a profit-sharing or employer match program where they contribute a certain percentage into your 401k plan.
-Employers can utilize different vesting requirements (such as being employed for a certain number of years), or the contributions made on behalf of your employer may be 100% immediately vested, meaning that money is in your own hands once applied to your 401k account.
+Employers may offer a profit-sharing or employer match program where they contribute a certain percentage into your 401k plan.
+Employers can utilize different vesting requirements, such as being employed for a certain number of years.
+Other time, contributions made on behalf of your employer may be 100% immediately vested, meaning that money is in your own hands once applied to your 401k account.
 If an employer requires a certain amount or percentage of your salary to be contributed to your 401k in order to receive the matching benefit, you should contribute at least that amount to take full advantage of your employer’s contribution.

-- Prior to withdrawing contributions from your 401k, you should work with your CERTIFIED FINANCIAL PLANNER™ to ensure you will not be paying withdrawal penalties.
+Before withdrawing contributions from your 401k, you should work with your financial advisor to avoid paying withdrawal penalties.
 If you are age 59½ or younger, withdrawals are assessed at a 10% penalty in addition to ordinary income taxes (taxed at your highest marginal tax rate).
 Though there are a few IRS exceptions from the early withdrawal penalty, taking money out of your 401k before you are 59½ or at the age of 72 (for Required Minimum Distributions) is usually not advised.

-Have you maxed out your 401k contributions, or maybe your employer does not provide a 401k plan or matching program?
-If this is the case, then Individual Retirement Accounts (IRAs) may be an ideal option for you and your retirement goals.
+Have you maxed out your 401k contributions?
+Does your employer not provide a 401k plan or matching program?
+If this is the case, then an Individual Retirement Account (IRAs) may be an ideal option for you and your retirement goals.

 Traditional IRAs are retirement accounts that you open (not through an employer) and fund yourself with eligible earned income.

-- Even if you contribute to your employer-sponsored 401k plan, you can also contribute to an IRA, though you’ll want to be aware of the income limits for deducting contributions.
+Even if you contribute to your employer-sponsored 401k plan, you can also contribute to an IRA.
+However, you’ll want to be aware of the income limits for deducting contributions.

 - For joint filers, if neither spouse is covered by an employer sponsored retirement plan, contributions can receive a full deduction up to the contribution limit no matter the amount of your income.